What Is Cognitive Behavioral Therapy (CBT)?

 Imagine you have to give a presentation to your team, and you’re feeling nervous about it.
 You might think, “No one is going to know what I’m talking about.”
 This thought is negative and self-critical, creating a narrative in your mind that you won’t succeed.
 Because of this thought, you feel anxious and afraid.
 As a result, you don’t practice and rush to get the presentation over with.
 Understandably, things don’t go as smoothly as they could have, reinforcing the negative idea that you aren’t good enough.

-CBT works on changing these negative thought patterns into more positive ones.
+CBT counseling in Massachusetts works on changing these negative thought patterns into more positive ones.
 In this case, you might say, “I’ve prepared well, and it’s okay to be nervous.”
 This shift in thinking could encourage you to practice more, which results in a better presentation, reinforcing a positive cycle.
 CBT empowers people to take a more active role in their mental health journey, giving individuals the skills needed to manage difficult emotions and regain control over their lives.

 Do You Qualify for Mental Health Treatment in Massachusetts?